francescmarti00/dmu-multimedia/md/JS-New-Intro-II-TECH2015.md

 </html>
 ```

 **Exercise 1**.
-Modify the previous code so that the text changes to blue if you click anywhere on the web page.
+Modify the original code so that the text changes to blue if you click anywhere on the web page.

 **Exercise 2**.
-Modify the previous code so that the text changes to bold if you double-click anywhere on the web page.
+Modify the original code so that the text changes to bold if you double-click anywhere on the web page.

 **Exercise 3**.
-Modify the previous code so that the size of the text changes to "50px" if you move the mouse.
+Modify the original code so that the size of the text changes to "50px" if you move the mouse.

 **Exercise 4**.
-Modify the previous code so that the text changes to red if someone click on the text (attention, not on the web page, on the text).
+Modify the original code so that the text changes to red if someone click on the text (attention, not on the web page, on the text).

 **Exercise 5**.
 Modify the previous code so the text background changes to green if someone double-click on the text.
 You can check the JavaScript syntax in <https://www.w3schools.com/cssref/pr_background-color.asp>
 </br>